Kenya Travel Advice, What to Pack List

 - If you rent a car, under no circumstances stop in the night!
 No matter what you seen or no matter who was waving on you!

 - There is malaria (except in Nairobi and high-altitude areas), cholera, typhoid, hepatitis, schistosomisis (this worm-infection is terrible as it sounds), meningitis, HIV, the Rift Valley fever and yellow fever.
 You can catch Bilharzia if you swim in some lakes, streams or rivers.
-Make sure to have proper vaccination!
+Our travel advice is to avoid swimming in lakes or walking barefoot in puddles.

 - Always drink only bottled water!

-- Tipping is much practiced in Kenya and small tips of 1-20USD are expected and highly appreciated.
+- Tipping is much practiced in Kenya and small tips of 100-1000ksh are expected and highly appreciated.

 - Be aware of beach boys and try to avoid booking a safari with them as it might end up as a big disappointment.

-- The best time for photography is morning and afternoon light.
+- Our travel advice regarding images.
+The best time for photography is morning and afternoon light.
 You will get amazing pictures of Kenya

 - Children are welcome on safari in Kenya, however some hotels and lodges have child policies.
-Always advise.
+Always advice.